gravityhopper/gravityhopper-custom-code-keeper/README.md

 1. creates a directory at `wp-content/uploads/gravity_hopper/code/`.
 1. adds a file `gf-global-code.php` *(for housing globally run code)*.
 1. optionally creates/duplicates/deletes a `gf-00xx.php` file for every form created/duplicated/deleted. *(for housing form-specific code)*
-1. will load all files in the code directory which are prefixed with `gf-` and `gform-`.
+1. will load all files in the code directory associated with an existing form or having prefix that has been explicitly allowed.
 1. allows exporting any number of code files to compressed .zip.
 1. introduces a form settings page whereby you can preview relevant custom code and create a file if one doesn't yet exist.